(A) The provider of an adult cardiac catheterization service, or "service," shall designate a medical director.

 (1) Have training that includes at least one year dedicated to cardiac catheterization procedures;

 (2) Be a fully-accredited member of the service's staff; and

-(3) Participate in laboratory quality assurance programs, including peer review.
+(3) Participate in the cardiac catheterization laboratory's quality assurance programs, including peer review.

-(E) In addition to requirements contained in paragraph (D) of this rule, physicians performing percutaneous coronary interventions (PCI) who have not performed PCI prior to March 20, 1997 shall have completed a fellowship training program in which he or she performed at least one hundred and twenty-five PCI and was the primary operator in at least seventy-five of these procedures.
+(F) In addition to requirements contained in paragraph (E) of this rule, physicians performing percutaneous coronary interventions (PCI) who have not performed PCI prior to March 20, 1997 shall have completed a fellowship training program in interventional cardiology.

-(F) In addition to the requirements of paragraphs (A) and (C) of this rule, the provider of a cardiac catheterization service shall have available a sufficient number of qualified staff who are able to supervise and conduct the cardiac catheterization service including the following:
+(G) In addition to the requirements of paragraphs (A), (B), and (D) of this rule and the general personnel requirements of paragraph (B) of rule 3701-84-08 of the Administrative Code, the provider of a service shall have available a sufficient number of qualified staff who are able to supervise and conduct the service including the following:

 (1) Support staff, all of whom are skilled in cardiac life support, comprised of individuals skilled in the following:

 (e) Monitoring and recording electrocardiographic and hemodynamic data;